Session Type(s): Training, Professional Development Training

 Catherine Algeri, SVP at Do Big Things and former Sr. Digital Advisor to the Kamala Harris Presidential campaign and Digital Director of the DSCC, will walk through examples and lead brainstorming sessions to help your program reach the next level.

-Catherine Algeri (she/her) is a nationally-recognized Digital and Political Strategist who has raised more than $100 million for Democratic campaigns.
+Catherine Algeri (she/her) is Senior Vice President at Do Big Things, a certified minority-owned digital-first strategy firm.
+Catherine is a nationally-recognized Digital and Political Strategist who has raised more than $100 million for Democratic campaigns.
 She has served as Senior Digital Advisor for Kamala Harris’ groundbreaking presidential campaign, lead Digital at the Democratic Senatorial Campaign Committee in the 2016 and 2018 cycles, and has also led digital programs that advised the U.S. Senate campaigns for Senator Sheldon Whitehouse, Senator Richard Blumenthal, and Michelle Nunn.
 Catherine continues to use her political experience, as well as her prior career in non-profits, to help DBT’s wide range of organizations with improving their rapid response, fundraising, and branding efforts.

 Catherine’s work and digital expertise have been profiled in FiveThirtyEight, New York Times, Politico, and The Hill.
 She is a board member of Netroots Foundation and a frequent public speaker, including for American University’s Women and Politics WELead program, EMERGE America, and Netroots Nation.